deepdhar/deepdhar/README.md

 ### About Me
 - CSE Sophomore (B.Tech)
-- Loves to make android apps
+- Love to make android apps
-- Competitive Programming & Open Source Enthusiast
+- GirlScript Summer of Code 21 Participant and Contributor
+- Engaged in communities like Hack Club, Codechef Campus Chapter, GirlScript
 - 5 star in Java, 4 star in C at Hackerrank⭐